 Appropriate Attire & Decorum

 All participants are REQUIRED to wear black shoes.
 If you show up with shoes that are not black, you will not be allowed to march.
-Please make sure your shoes are comfortable because you will be walking from the Spaulding Gymnasium to the Duke Energy Center for the Performing Arts and will be on your feet for a while.
+Please make sure your shoes are comfortable because you will be walking from the Spaulding Gymnasium to the Red Hat Amphitheater and will be on your feet for a while.

 DEFACING OF CAPS IS NOT ALLOWED; YOU WILL NOT BE PERMITTED TO MARCH.